Abdulhalik/Abdulhalik/README.md

 ![image](https://github.com/Abdulhalik/Abdulhalik/blob/master/dino.gif)

 ### 👋 Hi there

-I am a junior computer science engineer and have some experience in working on Mobile and Backend Stacks 👨‍💻.
-Interested in learning new things and also making life easier by supporting Open Source Community.
-Fascinated about nature.
+I am a software engineer and have professional experience in:

+ * Swift, iOS Frameworks, General mobile landscape, architectures and and design patterns, Client/Server Communications ie.
+ * Backend development with Node.js.

+And also have personal and educational projects in:
+ * NLP/NER based DL Project (Extracting Brands from Turkish Text)
+ * Web scrapping with Python.
+ * Unity 3D Hyper Casual Game Development

--  🔭  I’m currently working on iOS Frameworks, Swift, Objc, SwiftUI.
+-  🔭  I’m currently working on iOS Development (FT) and hypercasual mobile game development (PT).
--  🌱  I’m currently learning Unity 3D Game Development.
+-  🌱  I’m currently improving myself about Unity 3D Game Development.
 -  ⚡   Fun fact: I like all areas of art.
 Including the eighth one.
 -  💻  Available for Freelance projects opportunities.